 Your Water Heater Pilot Light: What to Do When the Flame Dies.
-If you have noticed a lack of hot water lately and you think that the love, we mean shower, has run cold, don’t worry!
+If you have noticed a lack of hot water lately and you think that the love.
+However, we mean shower, has run cold, don’t worry!
 The flame might have gone out, but it’s not impossible to relight.
 We’re talking about your pilot light here.
 The pilot light is a small flame that continuously burns in order to light a larger gas burner when necessary.
-In this circumstance, the pilot light on your water heater is kept alive to crank up the heat in your tank when it is below the temperature you have it set at.
-If the pilot light goes out, your water heater will not be able to ignite and your water will be ice cold.
+In this circumstance, the pilot light on your water heater is kept alive to crank up the heat in your tank.
+When it is below the temperature you have it set at.
+If the pilot light goes out, your water heater will not be able to ignite; as a result, your water will be ice cold.
 Can a New Water Heater Save You Money?
 Click on the link to learn more.

 There are a few different scenarios that may lead to the extinguishing of your pilot light.
-Some of these are easier to fix than others, and all of them can be assisted with by our expert technicians.
+Some of these are easier to fix than others.
+All of them can be assisted with by our expert technicians.
 Should I Change My Water Heater Temperature?
 Click on the link to read full article.

-Thermocouples can also experience issues if there is a buildup of dirt or debris or if it has been bent or moved away from its original placement.
-In either of these scenarios, it becomes more difficult for the thermocouple to sense whether the pilot light is lit or not, and may have to tendency to turn off the gas supply even if the light is still lit.
+Thermocouples can also experience issues if there is a buildup of dirt or debris.
+If it has been bent or moved away from its original placement.
+In either of these scenarios, it becomes more difficult for the thermocouple to sense.
+Whether the pilot light is lit or not, and may have to tendency to turn off the gas supply even if the light is still lit.

 Sometimes the pilot light can be blown out if it is exposed to drafts or breezes.
-If there is no sealed combustion chamber, your pilot light can be easily exposed to these elements, and may have a harder time staying lit.
+If there is no sealed combustion chamber, your pilot light can be easily exposed to these elements.
+As a result, may have a harder time staying lit.

-Water heaters that are located in closed off spaces such as small utility closets may not have combustible air readily accessible.
+Water heaters that are located in closed off spaces.
+Such as small utility closets may not have combustible air readily accessible.
 Without this airflow, the pilot light may be extinguished.
 To learn more about Water Heater About to Fail?
 Check These 4 Warning Signs.
 Click on link.

-Not having hot water due to your pilot light being out can be a frustrating situation to be in, and we know you want to get it fixed as soon as possible.
+Not having hot water due to your pilot light being out can be a frustrating situation to be in.
+We know you want to get it fixed as soon as possible.
 We offer 24/7 emergency services that can assist you with this if it happens.
 If you want to attempt to relight it on your own, there are usually instructions listed on the water heater itself.
 Generally, the process goes something like this:

 - Adjust the thermostat down to the lowest setting